HACK3R-CRYPTO/property-tycoon-mantle/backend/README.md

 - `QuestCompleted` - Quest completed by player

 Events are indexed in real-time and broadcast via WebSocket to frontend.

+## BigInt Serialization

+Backend properly handles BigInt values in JSON responses.
+All property methods convert BigInt fields (tokenId, rwaTokenId, totalYieldEarned) to numbers or strings before returning.
+This prevents "Do not know how to serialize a BigInt" errors when sending data to frontend.

 ## WebSocket Events